 - Certification Date - The date and time in which the person reported the fixes were made

 - Odometer Reading – The odometer reading of the vehicle at the time of the DVIR being performed (if available)

 - License Plate – The license plate of the vehicle (if available)

 - Location of inspection – The location the DVIR was performed (if available)

 - Remarks - Shows any remarks/notes that were written about the inspection.

 - Defects - The defects that were reported on this vehicle inspection (this could contain multiple items)

-Mobile user documents that corrections have been to a defect
+Mobile/ELD user/Driver documents that corrections have been made to a defect

 Sometimes, when a driver is completing a DVIR, they find a defect, but are able to remedy the issue right away.
 For example, they find a blown fuse in the vehicle, they may be able to replace the fuse then and there.
 In cases like this, once they submit the DVIR reporting the defect, they can go back into the DVIR and Certify and Submit that the corrections are made and reviewed.

 When they tap on the DVIR reporting the defect, they are brought to the DVIR Review screen which will show the defect(s) reported.
 Tap on the Unresolved defect.
 Then, tap Resolve Defect.
 This will mark the defect as corrected.
 Then, click Certify and Submit when finished.